SYNQ-Technologies/public-docs/docs/getting-started/bluefletch.md

 1. Select __BlueFletch__
 1. Click __Update Location Settings__

-## Microsoft Entra
+## Microsoft Entra ID
-For the best user experience we recommend signing into both your BlueFletch-enabled devices and SYNQ using Microsoft Entra accounts.
+For the best user experience we recommend signing into both your BlueFletch-enabled devices and SYNQ using Microsoft Entra ID accounts.

 Refer to __Setup Guide for Azure AD using MSAL__ of the BlueFletch Entra Single Sign-On guide.